rstreppa/forecast-Long_Term_Projection_SARIMA/README.md

 4. WhitePaper_Improvement_Links.txt links to further model improvement

 TODO:
-* Improve the model by ccomputing the distribution of the Max
+* Improve the model by computing the distribution of the Max
 * Extend to numerical + theoretical analysis of the periodic jumps of random magnitude